C4Q/AC-Android/cohort_5.4/unit_03/03_20_sqlite_app_from_scratch.md

 Add a RecyclerView to your activity, then pass a list of data to it, the list received from the Database Table.

 ## Exercises
-Push this project to Github, then submit the link to the exercises page on the cnvas calendar for today's date.
+Push this project to Github, then submit the link to the exercises page on the canvas calendar for today's date.